 Talk about a big cheese; you won’t believe the Mickey Mouse Penthouse!
 This suite, with 1,725 square feet, two bedrooms, and two- and a half baths, is undoubtedly a colorful affair!
 Views are of the Disneyland Resort, and yes, you can see the fireworks from the suite.
 The suite’s modern look and charcoal, white, red, and yellow color scheme, and Mickey Mouse memorabilia in every nook and cranny is different indeed.
 A sizeable great room pops with hardwood floors covered with soft gray and white area rugs, contemporary furnishings including a charcoal-colored sofa and red easy chairs, and a wall of animator pencil drawings of the mouse himself.
 Overhead is glowing Mickey cutout lighting.
 An adjoining dining room seats six people in Mickey-backed chairs and expansive views out the window.
 A super fun cherry-red wet bar with Mickey-eared-etched mirrors and white leather bar stools even has a Mickey Mouse phone on the counter and a microwave.

 Regal Suites are non-themed, one-bedroom affairs that can connect to make either a 2 or a 3-bedroom suite.
-A nice-size living area with sleeper sofa and half bath connects to standard-type guest rooms with two queen beds.
+A nice-size living area with a sleeper sofa and half bath connects to standard-type guest rooms with two queen beds.

 Ambassador Suites are located in the Frontier Tower and are corner units, each with 1,400 square feet.
-A long entry hall leads to the living/dining area with a sleeper sofa, two easy chairs, desk, entertainment center with TV, and a 6-person dining table.
+A long entry hall leads to the living/dining area with a sleeper sofa, two easy chairs, a desk, an entertainment center with a TV, and a 6-person dining table.
 Off this area is a wet bar similar to that of the one-bedroom suite.
 Bedrooms are located behind the wet bar area down a long, strange hallway.
-The master has a king bed, easy chair, another balcony, and single-sink bath with a separate tub/shower and commode area; the small guest room also has a king bed and bath.
+The master has a king bed, easy chair, another balcony, and a single-sink bath with a separate tub/shower and commode area; the small guest room also has a king bed and bath.
 A half bath is in the hallway off the guest room.

 Let Us Help You in Planning Your Disneyland® Resort Vacation!